wvzack/ADS-B-3D/README.md

-# ADS    - B    - 3D
+# ADS-B-3D
-Scripts for viewing your dump    - 1090 data on a 3D map.
-This containes 3D models that will be your aircraft which will move around a 3D globe as your dump    - 1090 data updates.
+Scripts for viewing your dump-1090 data on a 3D map.
+This containes 3D models that will be your aircraft which will move around a 3D globe as your dump-1090 data updates.

 # Disclaimer
 This is currently in a very early stage of development (this is also my first real project and first time using github), so please don't expect a perfect repository.
 I will also most likely not be of much help with problems that have to do with installation/setup but I will try my best to help.
 I would love it if everyone reported bugs in issues so that I can fix them.
 The installation instructions might also be a bit bad I will work on them the next time I have time.